maureencarey/paradigm/README.md

 The article is submitted JOURNAL (DOI: XXX) and available on BioRxiv (see here: XXX).

 Reminder, might need to do: chmod +x /path/to/yourscript.sh to execute some bash scripts.

+FYI some files are to large to share on github, including (but not limited to):
+    - genome fasta files
+    - compiled diamond databases
+please see .gitignore for specific file names or groups and feel free to email for access.

 ## data

 All data in subdirectory entitled data.